 Hiking Padar Island is, perhaps, the most beautiful short hike I’ve ever done.
-It took me less than 30 minutes to get to the peak in the early morning darkness.
+It took me less than 30 minutes to reach the peak in the early morning darkness.
 When I got there, the sun started slowly rising behind one of Indonesia’s 17,000 islands.
-As the golden hour faded, the rugged cliffs and volcanic mountains and hills revealed their astounding, jaw-dropping natural beauty.
+As the golden hour faded, the rugged cliffs, volcanic mountains, and hills revealed their astounding, jaw-dropping natural beauty.
 The lush bushes and grasslands that creep all the way down to deep bays with beaches in four colors: pink, white, black, and gray – all contribute to the stunning scenery.

-It was a truly, phenomenal experience to be there at the start of the day.
+It was a phenomenal experience to be there at the start of the day.
 If you could ignore or move away from the maddening crowd and find a place of your own, the serenity in front of this staggering natural wonder will transport you to a realm where a respite with nature can truly heal your tired, wandering sole.

-This was my very first pink beach experience and it never disappointed me.
+This was my very first pink beach experience, and it never disappointed me.
 The long stretch of pink (and white) sand brought the inner model of everyone who landed there.
-But here’s the thing – the pink sand is clearer when you’re wearing sunglasses. 😂
+But here’s the thing – the pink sand is clearer when wearing sunglasses. 😂

 Komodo dragons are giant lizards that are unique inhabitants of the island.
 Most tourists are looking forward to seeing these animals up close and personal.
-It’s a good thing that guides don’t really force or push or halt these animals for the tourists to have their photo op.
-They let them roam free and we were mindful of not blocking their way.
-You’d be lucky if you can see one or two chillin’ by the beach or under the trees.
-If not, the staff will have to guide you on the hiking route where these dragons frequently unwind.
+It’s good that guides don’t force or push or halt these animals for the tourists to have their photo op.
+They let them roam free, and we were mindful of not blocking their way.
+You’d be lucky if you could see one or two chillin’ by the beach or under the trees.
+If not, the staff will guide you on the hiking route where these dragons frequently unwind.